openhwgroup/cva6/docs/03_cva6_design/MMU.rst

 * **Validity Check:** For a TLB hit, the associated TLB entry must be valid .
 * **ASID and Global Flag Check:** The TLB entry's ASID must match the given ASID (ASID associated with the Virtual address).
 If the TLB entry’s Global bit (G) is set then this check is not done.
 This ensures that the translation is either specific to the provided ASID or it is globally applicable.
 When the hypervisor extension is enabled, either the ASID or the VMID (i.e. ASID[0] and ASID[1]) in the TLB entry must match ASID[0] and/or ASID[1] in the input, depending on which level of translation is enabled.
 For the VMID (ASID[1]) the check is always applicable, regardless of G bit in the TLB entry.
 * **Level VPN match:** CVA6 implements a multi-level page table.
 As such the virtual address is broken up into multiple parts which are the virtual page number used in the different levels.
 So the condition that is checked next is that the virtual page number of the virtual address matches the virtual page number of the TLB entry at each level.
 * **Page match:** Without Hypervisor extension, there is a match at a certain level X if the is_page component of the tag is set to 1 at level PT_LEVELS-X. At level 0 page_match is always set to 1.
-For the Hypervisor extension ... **(MORE COMPLEX, THINK HOW TO EXPLAIN THIS)**
+When Hypervisor extension is enabled, the conditions to give a page match vary depending on the level we are at.
+At the highest level (PT_LEVELS -1), there is a page match at g and s stage (when enabled) if the corresponding is_page bit is set.
+If a stage is not enabled the is_page is considered a 1.
+At level 0, page_match is always 1 as in the case of no hypervisor extension.
+In the intermediate levels, the page_match is determined using the merged final translation size from both stages and their enable signals.
   **Level match** The last condition to be checked at each page level, for a TLB hit, is that there is a vpn match for the current level and the higher ones, together with a page match at the current one.
 E.g. If PT_LEVELS=2, a match at level 2 will occur if there is a VPN match at level 2 and a page match at level 2.
 For level 1, there will be a match if there is a VPN match at levels 2 and 1, together with a page match at level 1.